sam-404/hospital-management-system-OOP/README.md

-A project built for my Object Oriented Programming Class.
-A user can create a database of Patients and Staff for a Hospital.
+A java project built using OOP concepts such as Inheritance, Composition, Polymorphism etc. It allows users to create a dynamic Hospital Management databse.
+Patients can make appointments, Doctors can send appointment reports.
+All data is stored in text files.